spencerspice-ux/clearsettleAI/README.md

    ```

 2. **Firebase Credentials**:
+   - For local development:
      - Place your Firebase Admin SDK JSON file in the project root.
      - Update the `GOOGLE_APPLICATION_CREDENTIALS` environment variable in `docker-compose.yml`.
+   - For Streamlit Cloud:
+     - Copy the contents of `.streamlit/secrets.toml` into the "Secrets" section of your Streamlit Cloud dashboard.

 3. **Run Pipeline**:
    ```bash